BackupTheBerlios/hjb-svn/trunk/docs/rst/command-dispatch.rst

   in execution at any time.
 (This resolves the threading constraint required of JMS Sessions once message processing begins as described in [JMSSpec]_).

+* once executed, provide access to objects that may need to be returned in the HTTP response, e.g, a received message, or a  retained fault.

+* once executed, provide a status message describing the result of the command execution.

+* capture any exceptions that occur during execution and retain them as faults.

 * are inspired by the Command Pattern (cf [DesignPatterns]_), as known known in good OO circles, or by first-class functions/closures, as